The 2017 Blueberry U-Pick Season has come to an end

-The farm will reopen to the public in the 2017 picking season.
+The farm will reopen to the public in the 2018 picking season, probably late march to early April.
 Open from 9 AM through 5 PM.
 We provide the buckets and weigh the blueberries that are actually picked.
 Although the market price varies, typically the price runs approximately 4 dollars a pound which is roughly 1/2 of the typical grocery store price.

 We do have picnic tables under shade trees so that you have the opportunity to make it a real outing, and we are conveniently located right on US Highway 301 approximately 18 miles north of Ocala.
 We would very much enjoy having you and your students come visit us at Aunt Zelma’s Blueberries.